MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 - Set the number of backups to keep (up to 10)
 - Enable automatic update blocking: the core, plugins and themes being tagged to be updated automatically, will only be updated after a scheduled backup in order to prevent it from being polluted by a faulty plugin.
 Manual updates are still possible.

+= Process Duration =
 Several steps are required, and each step depends on the maximum memory allocated by your hosting.
-As a result, the process may take a long time (a few hours for a 10GB site with 64MB of memory):
+As a result, the process may take a long time (e.g., a few hours for a 10GB site with 64MB of memory).

+= Backup File Limit =
+Currently, the maximum limit for saving the backup ZIP file in Swarm is 1GB.

+= Backup Process =

 1- DB extraction
 2- Zip of the wp-content folder